Part 7 – Let’s Go to Bed.

 I want sex.
 I want to be kissed and to kiss.
 I want to make love and be made love to.
 I want it sweet and romantic and I want it wild and impetuous.
 I want it slow and I want it rushed.
 I want to be cherished and I want to be fucked.
 I want it all.

-And lately, I’m not getting it.
+And I’m not getting it.

-Are we in love?
+Were we ever in love?

-Some days, all of this gets to me and I feel terrible, lonely, broken.
+Most days, all of this gets to me and I feel terrible, lonely, broken.

 Other days, I half-way accept that this is just what my life is and try not to let it break me.